eMagin Corporation (EMAN) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price predicted for eMagin Corporation (EMAN) by analysts is $2.00, which is $1.02 above the current market price.
-The public float for EMAN is 77.46M, and at present, short sellers hold a 1.15% of that float.
-On August 18, 2023, the average trading volume of EMAN was 1.03M shares.
+The average price predicted by analysts for EMAN is $2.00, which is $1.06 above the current price.
+The public float for EMAN is 77.46M and currently, short sellers hold a 1.15% ratio of that float.
+The average trading volume of EMAN on August 24, 2023 was 800.78K shares.

 EMAN’s Market Performance

-EMAN’s stock has seen a 0.00% decrease for the week, with a 0.00% drop in the past month and a -1.00% fall in the past quarter.
-The volatility ratio for the week is 0.91%, and the volatility levels for the past 30 days are at 0.72% for eMagin Corporation The simple moving average for the past 20 days is -0.80% for EMAN’s stock, with a 32.91% simple moving average for the past 200 days.
+EMAN’s stock has seen a -2.02% decrease for the week, with a -3.00% drop in the past month and a -3.48% fall in the past quarter.
+The volatility ratio for the week is 1.13%, and the volatility levels for the past 30 days are at 0.84% for eMagin Corporation.
+The simple moving average for the past 20 days is -2.46% for EMAN’s stock, with a 27.99% simple moving average for the past 200 days.

 Analysts’ Opinion of EMAN